 Pop the oven dish into a preheated oven at 200 degrees C for thirty minutes.

-Oops, I took the photo before adding the tomato sauce, herbs and Parmesan source; something for next week.
+Oops, I took the photo before adding the tomato sauce, herbs and Parmesan sauce; something for next week.
 I'll make sure there's also some green beans or broccoli as well.

 Eet smakelijk, we would say in Holland; enjoy.

 Good health care is about prevention as well as treatment; in the chiropractic world that means more exercise, and a healthy diet.
-If your omega 6 to 3 ratio is high, no matter how good your doctor, you'll have inflammation and anger in your joints.
+If your omega 6 to 3 ratio is high, no matter how good your doctor, you'll have inflammation and anger in your joints and muscles.

-From animal sources, that means boosting your omega 3 with fatty salmon or these pilchard fish cakes; add to that freshly ground flax seed and walnuts and you're home and dry.
+From animal sources, that means boosting your omega 3 with fatty salmon or these pilchards; add to that freshly ground flax seed and walnuts and you're home and dry.
 Research shows you'll have a healthier prostate in the family too, by the way.

 With diabetes and obesity soaring in the Western world, and in South Africa too, despite access to wonderful food and excellent health care, we are slipping badly on the list of the world's healthiest nations.